HomeDev GuideRecipesAPI Reference

 Access types for users and groups

-You can control which parts of the application content structure are available to business users, such as content editors and site administrators, and what is available with restricted access to visitors.
-You can also let visitors post comments on the application through access rights.
+Control which parts of the application content structure are available to business users, such as content editors and site administrators, and what is available with restricted access to visitors.
+Let visitors post comments on the application through access rights.

-- Change – The user or group can access the content to modify it.
-Typically, Create and Change are set together, but there may be cases where you want someone to modify created content (but not create their own) or vice versa.
+• Change – The user or group can access the content to modify it.
+Typically, Create and Change are set together, but in some cases, granting only Change access (without Create) restricts a user to modifying existing content but not creating content.

-- Administer – The user or group can create and edit approval sequences and set access rights and language properties on individual content items from edit view for content given this access.
-This does not provide access to the admin view.
+• Administer – The user or group can create and edit approval sequences and set access rights and language properties on individual content items from edit view for content given this access.
+This access type does not provide access to the admin view.
 To access the admin view, you must be a member of the CmsAdmins group.

 Access to assets and media